przemyslaw-serwicki/code-test-backend/Comments.md

 1. It does not meet Open/Closed principle - that's the biggest propblem.
-In case of new products we will have to each time modify ProductApplicationService - by adding new IF statement.
+In case of new products, we will have to each time modify ProductApplicationService - by adding new IF statement.

 1.a.
 Extending this class with new product microservices also requires modification to unit tests - to keep tests still working.